 5. Liquidity.
 It is TSF's practice to maintain at all times an aggregate operating and reserve liquidity of cash, cash equivalents, readily marketable securities and immediately available funds through a line of credit equal to at least 8% of TSF's principal balance of all outstanding Certificates (which is the NASAA SOP minimum standard).
-As of December 31, 2020, TSF had cash, cash equivalents and readily marketable securities, together with its available line of credit (considered up to only 2% of TSF's outstanding Certificates), equal to 13.9% of TSF's principal balance of all outstanding Certificates.
-TSF plans to continue to maintain cash and Invested Funds, including its available line of credit an amount equal to or in excess of this practice.
+As of December 31, 2021, TSF had cash, cash equivalents and readily marketable securities, together with its available line of credit (considered up to only 2% of TSF's plans to continue to maintain cash and Invested Funds, including its available line of credit an amount equal to or in excess of this practice.
 There can be no assurance, however, that such practice will be continued in the future.
 Any Invested Funds invested in readily marketable securities are subject to various market risks, which may result in losses if market values of investments decline.